-The carrying amounts of other assets are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
+The carrying amounts of other assets (except for deferred tax assets) are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.